 Prescribing birth control is typically far more intimate and intrusive than simply signing a prescription pad; in addition to medical screening to ensure that a particular birth control method is not contraindicated, a pelvic exam is required when prescribing a diaphragm or cervical cap or inserting an IUD.
 A pelvic exam may also be warranted before prescribing other types of contraceptives, based on the woman's medical history.
 Am.
 Coll. of Obstetricians & Gynecologists, Well-Woman Visit, Committee Op.
 534, 120 OBSTET. & GYNECOL.
 421, 422 (2012).

-Women should be able to make these personal decisions - decisions that often require sharing intimate details of their sexual history and family planning - with providers they have sought out and trust.
-These decisions should not be influenced by a patient's employers' particular moral beliefs.
+Women should be able to make these personal decisions - decisions that often require sharing intimate details of their sexual history and family planning - in collaboration with their trusted providers.
+The patient's employer should not be part of that decision-making process, no matter his particular moral beliefs.